abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 http-router   LoadBalancer   172.20.207.4    <pending>     80:32155/TCP   3s
 ```

-Check the EXTERNAL-IP of service `http-router` again
+Check the `EXTERNAL-IP` of the `http-router` service again:

 ```
 kubectl get services http-router -n abcdesktop
 ```

-> Great the service gets `k8s-abcdeskt-httprout-5ebf729011-0cdda549d4c8665f.elb.us-east-1.amazonaws.com` as an `EXTERNAL-IP`
+> The service has been assigned `k8s-abcdeskt-httprout-5ebf729011-0cdda549d4c8665f.elb.us-east-1.amazonaws.com` as its `EXTERNAL-IP`.

 ```
 NAME          TYPE           CLUSTER-IP     EXTERNAL-IP                                                                     PORT(S)                      AGE http-router   LoadBalancer   172.20.207.4   k8s-abcdeskt-httprout-5ebf729011-0cdda549d4c8665f.elb.us-east-1.amazonaws.com   443:32461/TCP,80:31216/TCP   2m3d
 ```

-You can open a web browser to reach your abcdesktop service with the given URL
+Open a web browser and navigate to the provided URL to access your abcdesktop service.

 ![web browser to reach your abcdesktop service](img/loadbalancer-connect.png)

-Web browser doesn't allow usage of websocket without a secure protocol.
-To log in, you need to use `https` protocol.
+Web browsers do not permit WebSocket connections over an insecure protocol.
+To log in, you must use the `https` protocol.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the IP address.
+You will use an FQDN (Fully Qualified Domain Name) to replace the raw IP address.

 ![aws networking](img/aws-networking.png)

-This screenshot describes the AWS network console Route 53.
-It shows the `Domain` information.
-You can also manage your zone file from your own registrar.
+This screenshot shows the AWS network console for Route 53 and displays the `Domain` configuration.
+You can also manage your zone file directly through your own domain registrar.

 ### Create new record

-We are going to create a new record `hello` (`hello.aws.pepins.net`) using `k8s-abcdeskt-httprout-5ebf729011-0cdda549d4c8665f.elb.us-east-1.amazonaws.com` as an alias.
+Create a new DNS `A` record named `hello` (e.g., `hello.aws.pepins.net`) aliased to `k8s-abcdeskt-httprout-5ebf729011-0cdda549d4c8665f.elb.us-east-1.amazonaws.com`.

-First, you will need your load balancer hosted zone id.
-To get, run the following command :
+First, retrieve the hosted zone ID of your load balancer by running the following command:

 ```
 aws elbv2 describe-load-balancers   --region us-east-1   --query 'LoadBalancers[0].CanonicalHostedZoneId'
 ```

-You should get something like this
+You should receive output similar to the following:

 ```
 Z26RNL4JYFTOTI
 ```

-Now paste the following lines in a  `create-record-abcdesktop-aws.json` file :
+Paste the following content into a `create-record-abcdesktop-aws.json` file:

 ```
 {